ahrixia/Image2text/README.md

+# Image2text Script
-This is a simple script which will output image text.
+This python script will output the text content from any image.